 Stephen Schaefer.
-Mr. Schaefer has served as the Chairman of the Board of the Company since May 2023.
-Since December 2018, May 2018, September 2020 and September 2021, respectively, Mr. Schaefer has served on the Boards of Directors of GenOn Holdings Inc. (where he formerly served as Chairman of the Board from November 2018 to May 2023), TexGen Power LLC (where he has served as Chairman of the Board since May 2018), Just Energy Group, Inc., and Alpine Summit Energy Partners (where he has also served as Chairman of the Audit Committee since July 2018).
+Mr. Schaefer has served as the Chairman of the Board of Directors of the Company since May 2023.
+Since December 2018, May 2018, September 2020 and September 2021, respectively, Mr. Schaefer has served on the boards of directors of GenOn Holdings Inc. (where he formerly served as Chairman of the board of directors from November 2018 to May 2023), TexGen Power LLC (where he has served as Chairman of the board of directors since May 2018), Just Energy Group, Inc., and Alpine Summit Energy Partners (where he has also served as Chairman of the Audit Committee since July 2018).
 Mr. Schaefer has been actively involved in the deregulated natural gas and electricity markets since 1993.
-He was a Partner with Riverstone Holdings LLC ("Riverstone"), a private equity firm focused on energy investing, from 2004 to 2015.
+He was a Partner with Riverstone, a private equity firm focused on energy investing, from 2004 to 2015.
 While at Riverstone, he served on two of its investment committees and was primarily responsible for conventional power and renewable energy investments.
 Prior to joining Riverstone, Mr. Schaefer served as a Managing Director with Huron Consulting Group, where he founded and headed its Energy Practice.
 From 1998 to 2003, he served as a Managing Director and Vice President with Duke Energy North America.
 Mr. Schaefer earned his B.S., magna cum laude, in Finance and Accounting from Northeastern University in 1987 and is a Chartered Financial Analyst.
 We believe that Mr. Schaefer's extensive industry experience makes him well-qualified to serve on our Board of Directors.

 Gizman Abbas.
 Mr. Abbas has served as a Director since May 2023.
 Mr. Abbas has nearly 30 years of energy and investment experience.
-He has served as a Founding Principal of Direct Invest Development since December 2014 and has served on the Board of Directors of the New York Independent System Operator as Chairman of the Commerce & Compensation Committee and a member of the Reliability & Markets Committee since April 2021.
-Mr. Abbas served on the Boards of Directors of Crown Electrokinetics, including as Chairman of the Commerce and as a member of the Audit and Governance Committees, from March 2021 to December 2022, Aranjin Resources Ltd., including as an Audit Committee Member from May 2016 to December 2020, KLR Energy
+He has served as a Founding Principal of Direct Invest Development since December 2014 and has served on the board of directors of the New York Independent System Operator as Chairman of the Commerce & Compensation Committee and a member of the Reliability & Markets Committee since April 2021.
+Mr. Abbas served on the boards of directors of Crown Electrokinetics, including as Chairman of the Compensation Committee and as a member of the Audit and Governance Committees, from March 2021 to December 2022, Aranjin Resources Ltd., including as an Audit Committee Member from May 2016 to December 2020, KLR Energy